stacksmith/cl-with/README.md

 ```
 ## STRUCT, CLASS or CFFI instance manipulation

-A descriptor may also be in the form of:
+A descriptor may also bind a slotted object or a CFFI foreign object:

 `(instance :new|:temp|:old type [prefix] [bindings]`

 ### INSTANCE
 ```
 instance     A symbol, bound to an existing object if :old, or to be
              bound to a newly created object if :new or :temp
 ```

 ### DISPOSITION